damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ![Skipped job is available for manual launch](/images/blogimages/ci-deployment-and-environments/skipped.png){: .shadow}

 This is where our main story ends.
 The future is blurry yet.
-Let's summarize everything we've learned, and then try to predict the future.
+Let's summarize everything we have learned, and then try to predict the future.

 ## Summary

-1. Deployment is just a command (or a set of commands) needed to be executed regularly, therefore it run inside GitLab CI
+1. Deployment is just a command (or a set of commands) needed to be regularly executed.
+Therefore it can run inside GitLab CI
 2. Commonly you need to provide some secret key(s) to the command, you execute.
 Store these secret keys in Settings→Variables
-3. With GitLab CI you can flexibly specify which branchs where to deploy
+3. With GitLab CI you can flexibly specify which branches where to deploy
 4. If you deploy in multiple environments, GitLab can save the history of deployments, which gives you the ability to rollback to any previous version
-5. For critical parts of your infrastructure you can enable manual deployment from GitLab interface, instead of automated
+5. For critical parts of your infrastructure, you can enable manual deployment from GitLab interface, instead of automated

 ## Future branch #1: Deploying to different services

-In the real life, we're not limited with S3 and GitLab Pages.
-We host, and therefore, deploy our apps and packages to different services.
+In the real life, we are not limited with S3 and GitLab Pages.
+We host, and therefore, deploy our apps and packages to various services.

 `awscli` was just an example of a command used to deliver code to an example service (Amazon S3).
-But no matter what tool and what destination system you use, the principle is the same: you run a command with some parameters and somehow pass a secret key or a set of keys for authentication purposes.
+However, no matter what tool and what destination system you use, the principle is the same: you run a command with some parameters and somehow pass a secret key or a set of keys for authentication purposes.

-The `dpl` deployment tool was utilizes this principle, and provides more or less unified interface for [this list of providers](https://github.com/travis-ci/dpl#supported-providers).
+The `dpl` deployment tool utilizes this principle and provides more or less unified interface for [this list of providers](https://github.com/travis-ci/dpl#supported-providers).

-Here's how production deployment job would look like, if we use `dpl`:
+Here's how production deployment job would look like if we use `dpl`:

 ```yaml
 variables: